SpaceRadish26/updatable-inventorisation-list/README.md

 - Backend logs appear in the terminal where you started the Flask server
 - Frontend logs appear in the browser's developer console

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test both backend and frontend
-5. Submit a pull request

 ## License